Solution Focused Brief Therapy

 To find meaningful solutions for your challenges, come to counseling with a goal that your therapist can help you achieve.
 When you show up at your first solution-focused brief therapy session, your provider may ask what you hope to accomplish by the end of sessions and how you could best use their support.
 They may also help you refine or narrow the scope of the goal or consider how it connects to other personal goals.

-Be present during your sessions
+Be present during sessions

-Since SFBT takes place in a limited time frame, try to use every moment you have with your therapist.
+Since solution-focused therapy takes place in a limited time frame, try to use every moment you have with your therapist.
 Arriving early so that you’re not rushed or cutting into your session can help.
 It may also be helpful to take a few minutes before the session to put yourself in the right frame of mind.
 Reflect on your goal, what you talked about in your last session, and any relevant updates or thoughts you may want to discuss.
 That way, when your session starts, you may feel prepared to present your ideas and delve back into the topics that matter most to you.
 Some clients may write lists or keep journals to remember key points.

-Do your homework
+Do the homework

-SFBT therapists often assign homework to clients to help them make lasting changes outside of sessions.
+Solution-focused therapists often assign homework to clients to help them make lasting changes outside of sessions.
 Your therapist is there to help you outline and focus on the constructive steps for reaching your goal, but you’re the one who will take action from there.
 If they give you a technique to try or a task to finish outside of your session times, doing so may help you move forward between meetings so you can get closer to meeting your short-term goals.

-Practice self-care
+Practice self-care for mental health

 Counseling can be an emotional and personal experience.
 Although you might not delve into your childhood or other elements of your past in solutions-focused therapy, it can still be challenging to make changes in your life.
 For SFBT to be maximally effective, it could be valuable for you to take care of yourself along the way.
 Keeping a regular sleep schedule, fueling your body with healthy foods, exercising, and developing a healthy social system may allow you to set yourself up for success as you go through your SFBT sessions.